Counseling Program Faculty

 MS Counseling, Emphasis in School Counseling - San Francisco State University, 2019

-Nico Storrow, LMFT, is a Licensed Marriage and Family Therapist who works with adolescents, adults, couples and partners, polyamorous and kinky communities, and families in private practice, both online and in person.
-Their clinical interests include grief and loss, identity development, life transitions, empowerment, and exploring identity and power dynamics within relationships.
+Nico Storrow is a Licensed Marriage and Family Therapist in private practice, working with adolescents, adults, couples and partners (in all relational forms), and families.
+They see clients online and in person.
+Nico has also worked in school settings and community clinics.
+Their clinical interests include grief and loss, identity development, trauma, anxiety, depression, empowerment, and exploring power dynamics within relationships.

-Their therapeutic approach integrates psychodynamic, relational-cultural, DBT, and somatic modalities, including EMDR.
-In couples and relationship therapy, they draw from Gottman Method, Emotionally Focused Therapy (EFT), and the Developmental Model.
-They are particularly interested in how clinicians adapt and expand therapeutic theories to better serve communities that exist outside dominant cultural norms.
+Their therapeutic approach integrates psychodynamic, relational-cultural, DBT, somatic, Rogerian, and EMDR.
+In relationship therapy, Professor Storrow draws from the Gottman Method and Emotionally Focused Therapy (EFT).
+They are particularly interested in how therapists can adapt and expand clinical theories to better serve individuals and communities whose experiences exist outside dominant cultural norms and how to bring humor into clinical work in thoughtful ways.

-This year marks their fifth year teaching at the Wright Institute.
-They currently teach Common Therapeutic Factors, Professional Development Seminar, Couples and Intimate Partner Counseling, and Sexual and Gender Health and Development.
-In their spare time, Nico enjoys being in nature, growing plants, and spending time with their toddler, partner and community.
+2026-2027 will be their sixth year teaching at the Wright Institute and their second year as part of core faculty.
+Nico teaches Common Therapeutic Factors, Counseling Theories and Techniques, Professional Development Seminar, Couples and Intimate Partner Counseling, and Sexual and Gender Health and Development.

 Professional Associations